chloeekk/chloeekk.github.io/posts/obsidian-plugins/index.md

-# The Complete Guide to Obsidian Plugins
+# The Complete Guide to Obsidian Plugins: Installation, Management, and Essential Picks for 2026